milancurcic/milancurcic.github.io/_posts/2018-08-25-guide-to-my-swashbuckler.md

 Acrobatics, Climb, Escape Artist, Fly, Ride, or Swim check (_Derring do_ deed).
 I typically do this to pull off crazy acrobatic tricks like running over crowds or doing a summer sault over the opponent.
 If you roll a 6, roll again.
-You can do up to 3 rolls (Charisma modifier).
+You can do up to 4 rolls (Dex modifier).

 ## Stats